Fudan-iGEM/2024-wiki/src/inclusivity.md

 ### 2 From STEM to STEAM

-In order to make the picture book more suitable for children with autism, we communicated with the children's book editors from [Tongleiren] and [Fudan University Press].
+In order to make the picture book more suitable for children with autism, we communicated with the children's book editors from Tongleiren and Fudan University Press.
 They agreed that the storytelling of picture books is beneficial for the ASD population to understand knowledge.
 They also enlightened us that **art therapy is often used in special education**.
 After the conversation, we conducted further literature research and found that **STEAM** (science, technology, engineering, art, and mathematics) is an emerging interdisciplinary education model that allows students to approach science through appreciating and creating art.
 STEAM education greatly enhancing the **comprehensibility and inclusiveness** of traditional STEM courses.
 Both STEM education and art therapy have been proven to be beneficial for individuals with ASD.
 However, **there is no research focusing on STEAM education for the ASD population**.
 You can click [here](https://static.igem.wiki/teams/5115/inclusivity/review-from-stem-to-steam.pdf) to get our detailed literature research results.
 Therefore, we decided conduct the **first** STEAM education attempt for the ASD population.
 Specifically, we **added painting and sticker segments** to the picture book.

 <div style="text-align: center;" id="fig5">
     <img src="https://static.igem.wiki/teams/5115/inclusivity/chubanshe.png" style='width:100%'>